 High-end furniture is furniture that should last a lifetime.
-Premium characteristics to look for include dovetail or mortise and tendon joinery, plus higher-quality woods like ash, oak, maple, or mahogany.
+Premium characteristics to look for include dovetail or mortise-and-tenon joinery, plus higher-quality woods like ash, oak, maple, or mahogany.
 If the wood is visible, you'll rest easier with scratch-resistant hardwood varieties, as well.
 Opting for white-glove delivery may be worth the cost, as hardwoods are more dense than their softer counterparts and therefore much heavier.

 Entering the midrange doesn't require you to leave behind the higher-quality woods entirely.
-Here we begin to see imperfections, as well as man-made woods like thicker layered plywoods.
+Here we begin to see imperfections, as well as human-made woods like thicker layered plywoods.
 Screws become more prolific, and pieces are lighter but should still be sturdy.
-If you're adverse to softer woods that scratch and dent a bit more easily, look for pieces that cover those softwoods with hardwood veneers.
+If you're averse to softer woods that scratch and dent a bit more easily, look for pieces that cover those softwoods with hardwood veneers.

 How to Use Technology for Online Furniture Shopping